jjimenmo/jjimenmo/README.md

 It is such an honor your visit.

-I am an Economist focusing being introduced (by my self) to Web Development World.
+I am an Economist being introduced (by my self) to Web Development World.

 I am currently studying Object Oriented Programming and Web Development in Platzi. :green_heart: